 At the sophomore, junior and senior levels there are options for students to enroll in a core curriculum course at an Honors Level.
 Enrollment in an Honors class is designated for the semester and is a commitment upon which the student enters.
+Students may add Honors classes during first semester only.
 The requirements are:

+- Attendance

-Attendance, Individual Work - at least 90%
+- Individual Work

-Tests for Mastery at 90% or higher
+- Tests for Mastery

-Highest quality projects
+- Highest quality projects

-Takes on additional in-depth projects approved by teacher

-and shared with the class.

-Receives an additional .5 point per grade towards the GPA
+- Takes on additional in-depth projects approved by teachers and shared with the class.
+Student receives an additional .5 point per grade that gets calculated towards the GPA